 Are alcohol-related traffic fatalities increasing?

-For more data on American infrastructure, check out the USAFacts’ Transportation metrics and get the facts every week by signing up for our newsletter.
+Find out about the leading causes of death in the US, and get the facts every week by signing up for out newsletter.

 Newly Released Estimates Show Traffic Fatalities Reached a 16-Year High in 2021